lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :pre-build-script: Shell script to execute before the CLM builder.
         For example, install prerequisites or move files to the repo root.
         (default: a string with only a comment)
-    :python-version: Version of Python to configure as a base in virtualenv.
-        (default: python3)
+    :python-version: Python version to invoke pip install of tox-pyenv (default: python3)
     :stream: Keyword representing a release code-name.
         Often the same as the branch. (default: master)